How does United Way address Basic Needs?

 Basic Needs Pantry Project

 In March 2017, United Way of Treasure Valley launched the Basic Needs Pantry Project.
 With help from Leadership Boise participants, United Way built a special section in its Boise office to house hygiene items, shelf-stable foods and new clothing necessities, like socks and underwear.
-Women United members have donated many of the items.
-Social workers in the local schools can visit the Pantry to stock up on goods for local children and families in need, free of charge.
+Women United volunteers manage the School Pantry.
+Social workers in the local schools can visit the Women United School Pantry to stock up on goods for local children and families in need, free of charge.

-If you are interested in getting more involved with the Basic Needs School Pantry, or you would like to run a collection drive for these items with your office, civic group, faith-based organization, or any other group, email the United Way staff at email@example.com.
+If you are interested in getting more involved with the Basic Needs School Pantry, or you would like to run a collection drive for these items with your office, civic group, faith-based organization, or any other group, learn more at our Women United School Pantry page by clicking the link below!